na-na-hi/renget/archive/helia73.md

 When Astral Ring Burst state ends, you get Astral Ring accretion.
 During non-Astral Ring Burst state, targeted bombardment will consume Astral Ring accretion and gain 10 points of Astral Ring energy.
 When Astral Ring 'World Star' is active, gain additional 10 points of Astral Ring energy.
 You gain Astral Ring accretion on entry, triggers every 10 minutes in Part 2 open world.

 **ASTRAL RING 3**
-When Astral Ring 'World Star' is active, when entering Astral Ring Burst state, add a thunderbolt effect to the team and thunderbolt restraint to the enemies on the field.
+[Unlocked at S-rank] When Astral Ring 'World Star' is active, when entering Astral Ring Burst state, add a thunderbolt effect (see Combo ATK 1) to the team and thunderbolt restraint to the enemies on the field.
 Thunderbolt restraint makes enemies take 6% more dmg from resonance skills.
 In Astral Ring Burst state, the effects of thunderbolt buff and thunderbolt restraint is increased by 20%.

 ---
 !!! info